awsdocs/amazon-kendra-developer-guide/doc_source/API_UpdateDataSource.md

 # UpdateDataSource<a name="API_UpdateDataSource"></a>

-Updates an existing Amazon Kendra data source\.
+Updates an existing Amazon Kendra data source connector\.

 ## Request Syntax<a name="API_UpdateDataSource_RequestSyntax"></a>